EIHRTeam/main/README.md

 ## License

 Proprietary software.
-All rights reserved by STRATEGY_GROUP.
+All rights reserved by EIHRTeam.